Mother changing her babies nappy

 4. Adjust the nappy for newborns: Until your baby’s umbilical cord stump falls off, buy nappies with the cord area cut out or fold down the top of the nappy to leave area open to the air.

 5. Consider using a washcloth: For the first few months your baby’s skin may be sensitive to the chemicals and fragrances in pre-packaged wipes.
-Use a warm, clean, soft washcloth with water to gently wipe your baby’s bottom and leave the pre-packed wipes for outings only.
+For newborn nappy changing use a warm, clean, soft washcloth with water to gently wipe your baby’s bottom and leave the pre-packed wipes for outings only.

 6. Clean thoroughly: Wiping your baby’s genital area and bottom clean helps prevent nappy rash and keeps them smelling baby-fresh.
 When wiping, always wipe from front to back, which helps reduce the chance of bacterial contamination.

-8. With girls, be gentle: When changing little girls wipe down.
+8. With girls, be gentle: When changing little girls wipe downward.

 9. Disposable nappies: Go for a snug fit.
 Flatten out the elasticised sides before fastening.
 When fastening a disposable nappy, make sure it’s not too tight – you don’t want to constrict your baby’s tummy but left too loose, even the most elasticised disposable will leak.

 10. Cloth nappies: Secure the nappy with safety pins or a plastic nappy fastener.
-To prevent a pin from sticking your baby, keep your fingers between the pin and your baby’s skin—better that you get stuck than your baby.
+As a nappy changing tip to prevent a pin from sticking your baby, keep your fingers between the pin and your baby’s skin—better that you get stuck than your baby.
 Always check the pin to make sure it’s secure.
 Add protective plastic, nylon pants, or a nappy cover for added waterproofing.

-Nappy changing is a process that every mother and father needs to learn.
-It is an inevitable chore in every parent’s life – enjoy the process.
+Nappy changing is a process that every parent needs to learn, it’s an inevitable chore in every parent’s life – enjoy the process.

 One of the first decisions you’ll make in caring for your baby will be what kind of nappy to use.
 You have two choices – disposable or cloth.
 Both have advantages and disadvantages.
 Outlined below are some of the features to consider when making your choice.